 Rail advocates sometimes say, "Let's build one line and see how it works."
-But then the construction of one line often creates momentum for additional lines.
-One reason is that every urban community wants a share of federal rail dollars, no matter how poorly rail might actually serve their community.
-The federal grant-in-aid system creates major distortions in urban transportation choices— cities are steered into less efficient transit choices.
+But then the construction of one line often creates political momentum for additional lines.
+Every urban community wants a share of federal rail dollars, no matter how poorly rail might actually serve their community.
+The federal grant-in-aid system creates major distortions in urban transportation decisions — cities are steered into less efficient transit choices.

-Consider the transportation improvements in a corridor between downtown Denver and Denver International Airport in the 1990s.52 A consultant study showed that rail transit cost more to build and operate and less to relieve congestion than new freeway or HOV lanes.
-Nonetheless, planners picked rail transit.
+Consider the transportation improvements in a corridor between downtown Denver and Denver International Airport in the 1990s.
+A study showed that rail transit would cost more to build and operate and less to relieve congestion than new freeway or HOV lanes.40 Nonetheless, planners picked rail transit.

 Suburbs in the Denver area agreed to support the Regional Transit District's multibillion-dollar rail plan if all the rail lines were built at once.
 Suburban officials realized that the plan would probably suffer major cost overruns (as proved to be the case) and that whatever line was last on the schedule would probably never be built.
-In response to the cost overruns, the transit agency proposed to build just four of the six planned lines — a proposal that was naturally rejected by officials from the suburbs whose lines would be left out.53
+In response to the cost overruns, the transit agency proposed to build just four of the six planned lines — a proposal that was naturally rejected by officials from the suburbs whose lines would be left out.41

 Rail advocates have applied the equity argument to neighborhoods as well as cities.
-San Francisco wants to spend $1.4 billion on a 1.7-mile transit tunnel as a part of a project to extend light rail to the Bayshore neighborhood.54 According to the Federal Transit Administration, Bayshore transit ridership is already very high, but a main reason for building this line is "to achieve a goal of equity with other communities currently served by rail."55 By the Federal Transit Administration's reasoning, if one neighborhood is served by an unaffordable transit line, equity demands that every other neighborhood get equally unaffordable service.
+San Francisco is spending $1.6 billion on a 1.7-mile transit tunnel as a part of a project to extend light rail to the Bayshore neighborhood.42 According to the FTA, Bayshore transit ridership is already very high, but a main reason for building this line is "to achieve a goal of equity with other communities currently served by rail."43 By the FTA's reasoning, if one neighborhood is served by an unaffordable transit line, equity demands that every other neighborhood get equally unaffordable service.

 5. It Works in Europe

-American tourists visit Europe and ride the London subway, the Paris metro, or trams in Italy, and come home wishing the United States had more such transit systems.
-However, the United States isn't Europe: our population densities are lower, and our incomes are higher, so fewer people are likely to ride transit even in dense areas.
+Americans visit Europe and ride the London subway, the Paris metro, or trams in Italy, and come home wishing the United States had more such transit systems.
+However, the United States is not Europe: our population densities are lower, and our incomes are higher, so fewer people are likely to ride transit even in dense areas.

-Also note that rail transit in Europe isn't necessarily efficient.
-As of 2007, at least 150 European urban areas had some form of rail transit, compared with 30 in the United States.56 Europe spends several times more money subsidizing those rail lines as the United States spends on transit.57
+Also note that rail transit in Europe is not necessarily efficient.
+As of 2007, at least 150 European urban areas had some form of rail transit, compared with 30 in the United States.44 Europe spends several times more money subsidizing those rail lines than the United States spends on transit.45

-The European rail lines may be convenient for tourists, but the average European rarely uses them.
-In 2004, the average American traveled 87 miles on rail transit; the average European just 101 miles.
-This difference hardly commends Europe as an example of successful rail transit.
+European rail lines may be convenient for tourists, but the average European rarely uses them.
+In 2004, the average American traveled 87 miles on rail transit; the average European just 101 miles.46 This difference hardly commends Europe as an example of successful rail transit.
 Moreover, the share of European travel on rail transit declined from 1.4 percent in 1980 to 1.1 percent in 2000.
-Meanwhile, the share of European travel using automobiles increased from 76.4 to 78.3 percent.59
+Meanwhile, the share of European travel using automobiles increased from 76.4 to 78.3 percent.47

 6. Protecting the Environment

 Many people take it for granted that rail transit is good for the environment.
-The reality is that rail transit uses about as much energy and emits about as much pollution, per passenger mile, as automobiles.
-To the extent that rail transit might save any energy at all, the financial cost of getting a few people to ride trains and drive less is huge.
+The reality is that rail transit uses about as much energy and emits about as much pollution per passenger mile as automobiles.
+Most transit systems are actually brown compared with the latest cars.
+The Washington Metro rail system, for example, uses more energy per passenger mile than the average car, and generating electricity to power the system emits more greenhouse gases than the average sports utility vehicle.48 To the extent that rail transit might save any energy at all, the financial cost of getting a few people to ride trains and drive less is huge.

 Private Transit Solutions

-The first step toward reform is to remove federal subsidies and related regulations from the transit equation.
-Federal intervention creates all kinds of perverse incentives for state and local governments.
-These include the following:
+Reforms should remove federal subsidies and related regulations from the transit equation.
+Federal intervention creates numerous perverse incentives for state and local governments, including:

-- Transit agencies are encouraged to find the most expensive transit solutions because rail construction funds are an open bucket — first-come, first-served.
+- Transit agencies are encouraged to find the most expensive transit solutions because federal rail construction funds are an open bucket — first-come, first-served.